covidvis/covid19-vis/website/index.markdown

 <p>
-As a first step towards understanding the impact of interventions, the visualization above shows the number of confirmed cases over time (on a log scale), for the 30 US States with the most confirmed cases of SARS-CoV-2.
+As a first step towards understanding the impact of interventions, the visualization above shows the number of confirmed cases over time (on a log scale), for the 30 US states with the most confirmed cases of SARS-CoV-2.
 We have overlaid trends with various countermeasures taken by the governing entities.
 We use icons (💼, 🏠, 👨‍👩‍👧‍👦, 🎓, 🍔, 🏬) to depict